dmbaturin/iproute2-cheatsheet/README.md

 # Repository structure

 This page is preprocessed with [soupault](https://soupault.neocities.org) website generator to create a static ToC with section links that doesn't rely on JS.

-The page source is at `site/index.html`.
+The content source is in `site/index.md`.

 To build it, simply run `soupault` in the directory.
 The processed page will be in `build/index.html`.